Electric Motor Thermal Management

 Performing passive stack thermal characterization and improvements for the stator and the rotor, including laminations, end-windings, and slot-windings

-Collaborating with other national laboratories and industry partners to measure thermal performance of materials, improve motor performance and thermal management, and facilitate future bench-level thermal testing of electric motor components
+Collaborating with other national laboratories and industry partners to measure thermal performance of materials, improve motor performance and thermal management, and facilitate future bench-level thermal evaluation of electric motor components

 Supporting thermal management design for motors developed by NREL partners.